by Libbylawrence

 When Robin awoke, he was bound to a chair.
 The Killer Moth stood before him next to Jenkins.

-“Well, punk, I’m mighty glad to see you.
-When I was calling myself the Moth, you and that blonde Bat-Girl gave me real trouble!” he said. (*)
+“Well, punk, I’m mighty glad to see you,” he began.
+“Way back when I was calling myself the Moth, you and that blonde Bat-Girl gave me some real trouble!” (*)

 [(*) Editor’s note: See “Batwoman’s Junior Partner,” Batman #141 (August, 1961).]

 Robin frowned and said, “The Moth!
 You’ve been in jail for years!
-You must have decided to use the flashy Killer Moth image when you got out.”
+You must have decided to use the flashier Killer Moth image when you got out.”

 Jenkins smirked and said, “Smart.
 I secretly copied the first Killer Moth’s gadgets when I worked as his valet.
 That arrogant playboy was a real pain in the neck!”